gutsy-robot/rviz_embedder_tutorial/README.md

 Follow my comments in the rviz_custom_example.py and this link http://docs.ros.org/hydro/api/rviz_python_tutorial/html/ for help.

 Basically you would first need to create a .ui file in Designer for your UI.
-I have just used a created a Simple Window with one GridLayout to hold my rviz widget.
+I have just created a Simple Window with one GridLayout to hold my rviz widget.

 Then go ahead and open rviz and create a .rviz file.
 In my project, I have used the map display in my custom UI, so first I created the appropriate .rviz file in rviz.